IT Training

 Intune Overview

-Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows 10 systems, mobile devices and apps.
-It integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control and Azure Information Protection for data protection.
+Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows systems, mobile

 • Microsoft Endpoint Manager